3C277.1 e-MERLIN workshop: Part 1 - Calibration

-This guide provides a basic example for calibrating e-MERLIN C-Band (5 GHz) continuum data in CASA.
-It has been tested in CASA 6.4.
-It is designed to run using an averaged data set all_avg.ms (1.7 G), in which case you will need at least 5.5 G disk space to complete this tutorial.
+This guide offers a fundamental example for calibrating e-MERLIN C-Band (5 GHz) continuum data in CASA.
+It has been tested in CASA version 6.5 and is intended to operate using an averaged data set all_avg.ms (1.7 G), which requires at least 5.5 G of disk space to complete this tutorial.
+We expect that you have followed the CASA installation instructions on the EVN continuum tutorial homepage.

 If you have a very slow laptop, you are advised to skip some of the plotms steps (see the plots linked to this page instead) and especially, do not use the plotms options to write out a png.
 This is not used in this web page, but if you run the script as provided, you are advised to comment out the calls to plotms or at least the part which writes a png, see tutors for guidance.